Patient & visitor information

 If you have any questions about your healthcare, your room, the hospital, or our services, just ask your nurse or patient liaison.

-The GMC Patient Handbook will give you most of the information you need to know in an easy-to-read format.
-A printed copy of the handbook is also available at the hospital.
+The GSACH Patient Handbook will give you most of the information you need to know in an easy-to-read format.
+Click for a downloadable PDF file or ask for a printed copy of the handbook at the hospital.

 Admission: Registration hours

 Monday – Friday: 5:30 a.m. – 7 p.m.

 Visitors are often good medicine for patients.
 Family and friends are encouraged to visit patients during their hospital stay.
 There may be some restrictions, based on the patient’s safety, well-being or medical condition.
 (See Geisinger's equal visitation policy.)

 For the welfare of patients, the nursing staff may request that visitors leave a patient room at any time.
 Patients may also request the restriction of visitors simply by notifying the nursing staff.

 - Standard visiting hours are 11 a.m. – 8 p.m.
 Visiting hours will vary depending on the department.
 Alternate visiting hours may also be available, but we request that you consult a nurse in the department before arriving at the hospital.

 - Do not visit the hospital if you have any signs of illness, such as a cough, runny nose or fever.
 If you are not sure whether it is safe to visit, ask your doctor or one of the nurses caring for the patient you want to visit.

 - Ask the patient's nurse if it is OK to bring plants or flowers to a patient’s room.
 In some cases, they can increase the risk for infection for patients.